dishagupta-26/Student--with-Exception-Handling--PIJ/readme.md

 # Student Management System

-This project is a simple Student Management System implemented in Java.
-It allows users to perform various operations such as adding, viewing, updating, searching, and deleting student records.
-Each student record includes details like PRN, name, date of birth, and marks.
+This is a Java-based Student Data Entry System that allows adding, updating, deleting, and searching student records.
+Each function is equipped with custom exception handling to ensure robust performance.

 ## Features